-What you’ll find are three common observations:
+There are 3 common observations:

-- You poop less
+#2) You poop less (both volume and frequency)

 There was also a disturbing find called the “keto glass poo” or affectionately known as the KGP.